 Link to nursing documentation guideline

 Note any reduction in abdominal distension and/or abdominal decompression in the progress notes

-There is a risk of reabsorption of saline, especially if most of the solution is not expelled.
+1. Reabsorption of 0.9% Sodium Chloride, especially if most of the solution is not expelled.

-evidence table can be viewed here.
+The evidence table can be viewed here.

 Please remember to